qmk/qmk_firmware/keyboards/massdrop/thekey/readme.md

 ## Bootloader

 Enter the bootloader as follows:
+* **Bootmagic reset**: Hold down the "Stack Overflow" key, the "left-most" or furthest from the USB plug while inserting the USB cable for a few seconds.
+The LEDs will **NOT** turn on.
 * **Physical reset button**: Briefly press and hold the reset button while pluggin in the USB port.
 The LEDs on the back will **NOT** turn on.
 Depending on your case revision, you may have to remove the 4 screws on the back plate to access the switch OR you can use the associated access hole on newer releases.

 ## Additional Details